enygren/draft-nygren-httpbis-http11-request-binding/draft-nygren-httpbis-http11-request-binding.md

 * Confirmation that the `$req_serial` matches what was expected, starting at 1 for the first request on the connection and incrementing by 1 for each subsequent request
 * Confirmation that the authority and method match those in the request

-If the server is an intermediary, it MUST remove the `Bound-Request` header field before constructing a request to the next-hop.
+If the server is an intermediary, it MUST remove the `Bound-Request` header field before constructing a request to the next-hop, regardless of whether this protocol is used for the next-hop.

 When constructing a response to the HTTP request the server MUST add a `Bound-Response` header field with a `$resp_serial` matching the `$req_serial` of the incoming request.

-If the Client is an Intermediary, it MUST first remove any `Bound-Response` header fields that it received.
+If the Server is an Intermediary, it MUST first remove any `Bound-Response` header fields that it received, regardless of whether this protocol is used on the previous-hop.

 ## Client Response Handling {#client-resp-handling}